 I like the flexibility and options that sit on top kayaks offer to users.
 Don’t worry there is an adjustable seatback for the kayak so you won’t have to spend all day sitting upright without back support.

-The Ocean Scrambler is one of the best recreational sit on top kayaks, especially when you consider its price tag.
+The Ocean Scrambler might be the best recreational sit on top kayak, especially when you consider its price tag.